Nattawatt/data-engineer-zoomcamp/week_7_project/README.md

 The project aims to install sensors on an expressway to track the speed of cars every 60 seconds.
 The project solves two main problems:

-Problem 1: Emergency teams need to know the real-time location of the expressway's congested areas to take immediate action.
-The current approach of relying on driver reports or manually monitoring traffic conditions is not effective and can cause delays in emergency response times.
+Problem 1: Emergency teams need to know the real-time information on traffic conditions in congested areas of expressways in order to respond promptly to emergencies.
+Current approaches that rely on driver reports or manual traffic monitoring are ineffective and may cause delays in emergency response.

 Problem 2: The marketing team wants to create a campaign that offers discounts to customers who use the expressway during non-peak hours.
 However, without data on when the expressway is congested, it is challenging to identify the optimal times to offer these discounts.

-By tracking the speed of cars every 60 seconds using the installed sensors, the project provides real-time information on the expressway's traffic conditions.
-This data can be used by the emergency teams to take immediate action, and the marketing team can identify the optimal times to offer discounts to customers.
-Thus, the project effectively addresses both the identified problems.
+The project tracks the speed of cars using installed sensors every 60 seconds to provide real-time information on expressway traffic conditions.
+If the average speed on the road is low, this indicates a traffic jam.
+This data can be used by emergency teams to respond promptly to emergencies and by the marketing team to identify optimal times to offer discounts to customers.
+Therefore, the project effectively addresses both identified problems.

 # Architecture
 ![Alt text](images/Architecture.jpg)

 # initialize project
-requirement
+require
-google cloud account
+- google cloud account

 ## STEP1 : Terraform
 [Terraform](https://github.com/Nattawatt/data-engineer-zoomcamp/tree/main/week_7_project/terraform)